Herold Goulon's wondergoal receives former Puskas Award winner's thumbs up | Goal.com

 Coincidentally, the midfielder won the trophy for his free kick goal that was scored against Pahang in a Malaysia Super League match in February that year, while playing for Pulau Pinang.

-"I think the goal is amazing because it was taken farther than the distance of the goal I scored three years ago.
+"I think the goal was an amazing one because it was taken farther than the distance of the goal I scored three years ago.
 Everyone saw how focused he (Goulon) was in the run-up to the kick, and the goal amazed everyone including me.

 "I definitely want to see it nominated for the award (Puskas), and I think he stands a good chance of winning if he is nominated."